-Diagnosis: To have a clear view of Raunak’s leadership style and provide an actionable path forward, Raunak took Coach Vikram’s EPI™ assessment – a scientifically valid and reliable assessment tool to measure his Executive Presence and influence skills.
+Diagnosis: To have a clear view of Raunak’s leadership style and provide an actionable path forward, Raunak took Coach Vikram’s EPI™ assessment – a scientific, reliable assessment tool to measure his Executive Presence and influence skills.
 The EPI unveiled critical data for a game plan to raise his credibility to make his stakeholders want to align with his ideas and vision.
-The assessment helped Raunak identify his lower ratings( and his blind spot) in his behaviours of Power.
-During the tripartite sessions with his stakeholders, they shared how the leader was being at discomfort with silence that made him miss the opportunity to put his thoughts together and effectively use the silence to come across as a calm leader who speaks up more effectively and with increased gravitas.
+Another crucial gap was identified during the tripartite sessions with his stakeholders, when they shared how his discomfort with silence caused him to miss opportunities to deliberately gather his thoughts and effectively use the silence to come across as a calm leader who speaks effectively and with gravitas.

-Mindset Shift: To help the coaching needle move, we had to constantly remind the leader to define his indicators of success through the engagement.
+Mindset Shift: To help the coaching needle move, we worked to constantly remind Raunak to define his indicators of success through the engagement.
 He realized that gaining control over how he responds and reacts to others requires deliberation and intention.
-He made the commitment to pause, to gain control over how he reacted and responded to others.
+He made the commitment to pause and allow space for himself to gain control over his own reactions and responses to others.

-Behavioural Shift: Raunak was coached to lead predominantly by responding calmly rather than react to any event.
-He was made to go on a 30 days mindfulness challenge where he was coached how to pause and mindfully bring silence, which allowed him to connect with others, ‘feel’ into their concerns, learn, and lead with composure.
+Behavioural Shift: Raunak was coached to lead, predominantly by responding calmly rather than reacting rashly to any event.
+He was led through a 30-day mindfulness challenge, developing his ability to pause and mindfully bring silence, which allowed him to connect with others, ‘feel’ into their concerns, learn, and lead with composure.
 Raunak then practiced these mindfulness techniques in low-stakes social and business settings to develop a habit for long-lasting change.

-In 9 months’ time, Raunak started to practise his new skills of executive presence and was able to balance between being true to his nature and stretching out of his comfort zone in low stake business situations.
-Over time he extended the same to high stake business situations, developing a charismatic leadership style.
+Over the course of 9 months, Raunak started to practise his new skills of executive presence and was able to balance between being true to his nature and stretching out of his comfort zone in low-stakes business situations.
+Over time, he extended the same to higher-stakes business situations, developing a charismatic leadership style.
 His employee satisfaction and engagement scores improved by 20% and he took over as a National Head of Sales by the end of the year.
 According to Raunak, the best outcome of his coaching journey was that his mindful expansion of his gravitas and spheres of influence helped him win trust, gain credibility, and inspire action with ease.